Himsworde History, Family Crest & Coats of Arms

 The personal name Hymel is a short form of names such as Hunbeald, which means bear-cub bold, and Hunbeorht, which means bear-cub bright.
 Thus, the name Himsworde changed dramatically over time.
 Surnames rarely appeared in their modern form in ancient chronicles.
 In the 11th and 12th centuries, it was common practice to Latinize names in official records.
 The modern spelling of a surname is usually related to the phonetic spelling of that name that was developed during the 17th or 18th century.

 Early Origins of the Himsworde family

 The surname Himsworde was first found in Yorkshire at Hemsworth in the West Riding of Yorkshire.
 At the taking of the Domesday Book survey, initiated by Duke William in the year 1086 after his conquest of England at the Battle of Hastings in the year 1066, Hemsworth was held by Gamel, a Norman noble, who held it from the tenant-in-chief Ilbert de Lacy.
 Conjecturally, the Hemsworth line is descended from this source.
 Alternatively, the name could have been derived from Harmondsworth, a parish in Middlesex.

 Early History of the Himsworde family

 This web page shows only a small excerpt of our Himsworde research.
-Another 68 words (5 lines of text) covering the years 1621 and 1672 are included under the topic Early Himsworde History in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) covering the years 1621 and 1672 are included under the topic Early Himsworde History in all our PDF Extended History products and printed products wherever possible.

 Himsworde Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Hamsworth, Harmsworth, Hemsworth and others.

 Early Notables of the Himsworde family (pre 1700)

 More information is included under the topic Early Himsworde Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Himsworde family to Ireland

 Some of the Himsworde family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Himsworde family

 Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
 Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
 The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
 Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Himsworde or a variant listed above: William Hemsworth who landed in North America in 1700.